Authenticity in Leadership Training for Development Professionals

 group of social workers guided by a leader

-In the non-profit sector, leadership requires a distinctive combination of skills and qualities, with special emphasis on authenticity.
+In the non profit sector, leaders requires a distinctive combination of skills and qualities, with special emphasis on authenticity.
 Besides trust building, authenticity in leadership also drives the success of not-for-profit organisations as a whole.

 group of social workers in a garden